hashin/jekyll-now/about.md

 ### More Information

 I write about the world.
-When I meet new people, I ask them - <a href="http://haveyoumethash.in" target="_blank">Have you met Hashin?</a>
+When I meet new people, I ask them - <a href="http://haveyoumethash.in" target="_blank">Have you met Hashin? </a>.

 ### Contact me